 Sharing work helps us navigate the digital workplace

-Evolution in the intranet and digital workplace space is usually reflected in a number of leading-edge examples and case studies.
+Evolution in the intranet, Website Design and digital workplace space is usually reflected in a number of leading-edge examples and case studies.
 With so much rapid change happening, great examples of how organizations have successfully implemented their intranet or digital workplace environments can provide both inspiration and valuable reference points for other teams working in the field.

 At DWG we regularly see inspiring examples at our member meetings, on Digital Workplace Live and in Knowledge Exchanges.
 We often feature winners from both Step Two’s Intranet and Digital Workplace Awards and the Nielsen Norman Design Annual.
 Case studies such as these add greatly to our collective knowledge about the emerging digital workplace and help organizations to navigate their own journeys.